JoeThorntonLab/RH-RE_scanning/notebooks/evolutionary_simulations/MutSel_complete_data.md

 = \\frac{P\_{\\text{fix}}(j)}{\\sum\_{k \\neq i}P\_{\\text{fix}}(k)}
 $$

-Although we are assuming no mutation bias and reversibility, we can weight the fixation probablities by a *mutation rate*.
-The mutation rate aims to capture an important aspect of the mutation process: the mapping from codon-to-amino acid, thus capturing the accessibility of genotype variants through the structure of the genetic code.
+Although we are assuming no mutation bias and reversibility, we can weight the fixation probablities by a *mutational accessibility rate* (MAR).
+The MAR aims to capture an important aspect of the mutation process: the mapping from codon-to-amino acid, thus capturing the accessibility of genotype variants through the structure of the genetic code.

-Mutation rates (*ρ*<sub>*i**j*</sub>) can be defined in multiple ways, but we use two equivalent definitions:
+MARs (*ρ*<sub>*i**j*</sub>) can be defined in multiple ways, but we use two equivalent definitions:

 -   All single-step amino acid mutations to functional genotypes given the genetic code are accessible, with probability equal to the *fraction of codons* from amino acid *i* that can access amino acid *j* via single nucleotide mutations (i.e., mutational propensity).
 -   All single-step amino acid mutations to functional genotypes given the genetic code are accessible, with probability proportional to the *number of nucleotide changes* that can encode each amino acid change - accounting for all the possible synonymous backgrounds (i.e., codon bias).